Peafowl: Indian peafowl

+Middle East

+Yazidism

+Tawûsî Melek (lit.
+'Peacock Angel') one of the central figures of the Yazidi religion, is symbolized with a peacock.
+In Yazidi creation stories, before the creation of this world, God created seven Divine Beings, of whom Tawûsî Melek was appointed as the leader.
+God assigned all of the world's affairs to these seven Divine Beings, also often referred to as the Seven Angels or heft sirr ("the Seven Mysteries").

+In Yazidism, the peacock is believed to represent the diversity of the world, and the colourfulness of the peacock's feathers is considered to represent of all the colours of nature.
+The feathers of the peacock also symbolize sun rays, from which come light, luminosity and brightness.
+The peacock opening the feathers of its tail in a circular shape symbolizes the sunrise.

+Consequently, due to its holiness, Yazidis are not allowed to hunt and eat the peacock, ill-treat it or utter bad words about it.
+Images of the peacock are also found drawn around the sanctuary of Lalish and on other Yazidi shrines and holy sites, homes, as well as religious, social, cultural and academic centres.

+Mandaeism

-In the Diwan Masbuta d-Hibil Ziwa, the Mandaean emanation Yushamin is described as a peacock.
+In The Baptism of Hibil Ziwa, the Mandaean uthra and emanation Yushamin is described as a peacock.

-Elsewhere
+Ancient Greece

 Ancient Greeks believed that the flesh of peafowl did not decay after death, so it became a symbol of immortality.
 In Hellenistic imagery, the Greek goddess Hera's chariot was pulled by peacocks, birds not known to Greeks before the conquests of Alexander.
 Alexander's tutor, Aristotle, refers to it as "the Persian bird".
 When Alexander saw the birds in India, he was so amazed at their beauty that he threatened the severest penalties for any man who slew one.
 Claudius Aelianus writes that there were peacocks in India, larger than anywhere else.

 One myth states that Hera's servant, the hundred-eyed Argus Panoptes, was instructed to guard the woman-turned-cow, Io.
 Hera had transformed Io into a cow after learning of Zeus's interest in her.
 Zeus had the messenger of the gods, Hermes, kill Argus through eternal sleep and free Io.
 According to Ovid, to commemorate her faithful watchman, Hera had the hundred eyes of Argus preserved forever, in the peacock's tail.